karayabin/universe-snapshot/universe/Ling/Light_BMenu/doc/api/Ling/Light_BMenu/Host/LightBMenuHostInterface/injectDefaultItems.md

 Inject menu items in the given menu structure.

-The structure of menu items is defined in the [conception notes](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/pages/conception-notes.md).
+The structure of menu items is defined in the [bmenu conception notes](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/pages/conception-notes.md).